PedroMagar/MISA-O/README.md

 >The specification is under review...

 ## Architecture
 MISA-O is a 4-bit MISC accumulator ISA with variable-length encoding (nibble/byte immediates) and an XOP prefix for extensions.
 Memory is accessed via a single XMEM class (load/store, optional post-inc).
-The architecture consist of one program counter register, four 4-bit accumulator registers, two 16-bit source registers and two 16-bit memory address registers.
+The architecture consists of one program counter register, four 4-bit accumulator registers, two 16-bit source registers and two 16-bit memory address registers.
 Accumulator registers can be linked to work as 2x8-bit or 1x16-bit besides the original 4x4-bit mode, while active source will always provide values accordingly with accumulator size.
 Logic operations will primarily be on accumulator register and store the result in itself, while memory operation will use active memory address register as address.
-The accumulator register can be rotated Left or right in sets (like operation Shift rotate left/right by 4).
+The accumulator register can be rotated Left or right in sets (like operation Shift rotate left/right by the active width (W)).

 ### Characteristics:
 - 1x16-bit pc (Program Counter) register.